vipulnaik/working-drafts/eaf/levels-of-donation.md

-Realistically, I'd say that outside of stumbling upon a successful startup or rising in the ranks in finance, you can probably go up to tier 3 (upper limit of $100,000) and maybe up to tier 4 (upper limit of $1 million), but not further.
+Realistically, I'd say that outside of stumbling upon a successful startup or rising in the ranks in finance, you can probably go up to level 3 (upper limit of $100,000) and maybe up to level 4 (upper limit of $1 million), but not further.

 ### Reducing your expenses